Teckwhye/is4302-project/docs/ProjectReport.md

 ### Tokenomics
 #### Token Supply and Distribution
 The total supply of EventToken is not capped as we believed the high usage of it (Which the token will be burned when used) will ensure the value of the token.
 EventToken will be distributed when Buyers attended a successful event as defined above and cannot be minted directly.
 EventToken are only minted when there is a successful event and it will be awarded to those that attend the event.
 The amount distributed is determined by 5 percent of event ticket price divided by 50,000 wei.
-For example, an event ticket that cost 1,000,000 wei will allow a buyer to attain 1 EventToken as 5 percent of 1,000,000 is 50,000 which divded by 50,000 will be 1.
+For example, an event ticket that cost 1,000,000 wei will allow a buyer to attain 1 EventToken as 5 percent of 1,000,000 is 50,000 which divided by 50,000 will be 1.

 #### Token Utility
 EventToken can only be utilised in bidding to gain priority in purchasing ticket.
 EventToken cannot be transfer from Buyer to Buyer and can only be traded on EventTokenMarket.
 The main idea of trading the EventToken will be to either gain more tokens for bidding by purchasing them or to earn Ethereum by selling them.

-#### Token Value and Delation
+#### Token Value and Deletion
 EventToken value is based on popularity of events and the demand for event tickets.
 If there is a demand for event tickets, more EventToken will be required for buyers to ensure that they have a priority in purchasing tickets.
 When a Buyer requires more EventToken, it can be purchased on EventTokenMarket if only another person have listed a EventToken to sell.
 The price of the EventToken is then decided by the algorithm of the market to ensure no foulplay which will be explained in the section EventTokenMarket below.
 To ensure that the amount of circulating tokens are not infinite, EventTokens will be burned when used in bidding which also means that no refund will be given for biddings.

 ### EventTokenMarket